InTheBottle/BottleRim/README.md

 ## Playing the Game
 - Launch Skyrim SE through Mod Organizer 2 (MO2) in the BottleRim folder.
 - Enjoy the enhanced visuals!
+- If you use a controller/gamepad, Left Trigger is now used for Dynamic activation key.
+It works when you have your weapon sheathed and you use it by holding the trigger and pressing the activate button.
+This works for a lot of things try it out!
+- Add Crusader, an uncapper preset made by Simon Magus.
+Players will now be locked to 62 perk points, so choose wisely!

 ---